Traffic controller accreditation scheme

 The Department of Transport and Main Roads may require that the traffic controller show cause why their accreditation should not be amended, suspended or cancelled.

-What if I change my details or lose my accreditation card?
+What if I change my details or lose my industry authority card?

-If your accreditation card is lost, stolen, or damaged, or if any of your details have changed, you may apply to have a replacement card issued.
+If your industry authority card is lost, stolen, or damaged, or if any of your details have changed, you may apply to have a replacement card issued.

-To apply for a replacement accreditation card, you must:
+To apply for a replacement industry authority card, you must: